cpluspluscom/dev-snippets/README.md

 dev-snippets
 ============

-Snippets of independently licensed C++ code for developers.
+Independently licensed C++ code snippets for developers.

+See CONTRIBUTING.md for contributing guidelines.